patty-13/30_Days_Deeplearning/README.md

   4. Inception-v1(2014)
      [Inception Networks](https://arxiv.org/pdf/1512.00567.pdf)<br><br>
      ![image](https://user-images.githubusercontent.com/56751154/155657671-2147ce4f-775c-43b8-befe-83fa58cc150d.png)<br>
      This is a 22-layer architecture with 5M parameters.
 The Network in Network is implemented via Inception modules.
 The design        of the module is a product of research on approximating sparse structure.
-So in this the networks are build using modules/blocks instead of stacking convolutional layers.<br>
+So in this the networks are build using modules/blocks instead of stacking convolutional layers.<br><br>
      IMPLEMENTATION OF INCEPTION: [Inception Network Code](https://github.com/keras-team/keras/blob/master/keras/applications/inception_v3.py)<br>
      <ul>
         <li>parallel towers of convolutional with different filters, followed by concentration, captures different features 1x1,            3x3 and 5x5</li>